odradev/nysa-proposal/README.md

 ## Milestone #7 Libraries
-This milestone aims to cover the missing solidity features like libraries, `using for` keyword, and other advanced langauge structures.
-Secondary goal is to fully cover with tests the order of evaluation of expressions.
+This milestone aims to cover the missing solidity features like libraries, `using for` keyword, and other advanced language structures.
+A secondary goal is to fully cover with tests the order of evaluation of expressions.

 ## Milestone #8 OpenZeppelin
-Solidity contracts written using OpenZeppelin framework are compatible with Nysa.
+Solidity contracts written using the OpenZeppelin framework are compatible with Nysa.

 ## Milestone #8 Docs
 The documentation of all the supported features and discrepancies to EVM are documented.
-It includes tutorials and introduction for Solidity developers.
+It includes tutorials and an introduction for Solidity developers.

 ## Milestone #9 Solidity tests
 Tests written in solidity can be transpiled into Rust tests.